 In 2009 he won the Showcase best Photography award In 2005 for Worksafe Saskatchewan “Hospital” commercial, He was nominated for a Canadian Society of Cinematographers C.S.C.
 Award for Best Cinematography for his work on the documentary Escape from Iran, which was also nominated for a Gemini Award.
 He was nominated for a Showcase Award for Best Cinematography in a Documentary for the series Crime Stories.
 He has also been nominated for a Showcase Award for Best Visual Effects.

-Cara Nye, Director of Production, AMI-tv, for Accessible Media Inc.: Cara has over 30 years of production experience, having previously worked for CHUM/Rogers supporting such networks as MuchMusic, Citytv, OMNI, FX Canada, OLN and Bio.
-Since joining AMI-tv in 2012, Cara is responsible for AMI’s original productions, including the weekly m
+Cara has over 35 years of production experience, having previously worked at networks such as MuchMusic, Citytv, OMNI, FX Canada, OLN and Bio.

 Stephen Sawchuk is an award-winning Writer/Director/Producer based in Vancouver, British Columbia with a wealth of experience executing large-scale scripted & unscripted projects.
 With nearly 15 years of experience under his belt, Stephen has produced well over 120 hours of television for networks and streamers including Apple TV, MGM, Pe